-\We may not be able to continue to successfully commercialize INGREZZA, or any of our product candidates if they are approved in the future.
+We may not be able to continue to successfully commercialize INGREZZA, or any of our product candidates if they are approved in the future.

-Our ability to produce INGREZZA revenues consistent with expectations ultimately depends on our ability to sell our products and secure adequate third-party reimbursement if and when they are approved by the FDA.
+Our ability to produce INGREZZA revenues consistent with expectations ultimately depends on our ability to sell our products and secure adequate thirdparty reimbursement if and when they are approved by the FDA.
 Our experience in marketing and selling pharmaceutical products began with INGREZZA's approval in 2017, when we hired our sales force and established our distribution and reimbursement capabilities, all of which are necessary to successfully commercialize INGREZZA.
-While our team members and consultants have experience marketing and selling pharmaceutical products, we may face difficulties related to managing the rapid growth of our personnel and infrastructure, and there can be no guarantee that we will be able to maintain the personnel, systems, arrangements and capabilities necessary to successfully commercialize INGREZZA or any product candidate approved by the FDA in the future.
-If we fail to maintain successful marketing, sales and reimbursement capabilities or fail to enter into successful marketing arrangements with third parties, our product revenues may suffer.
+We have continued to invest in our commercial infrastructure and distribution capabilities in the past three years, including our sales force expansion in late 2018.
+While our team members and consultants have experience marketing and selling pharmaceutical products, we may face difficulties related to managing the rapid growth of our personnel and infrastructure, and there can be no guarantee that we will be able to maintain the personnel, systems, arrangements and capabilities necessary to successfully commercialize INGREZZA, ONGENTYS or any product candidate approved by the FDA in the future.
+In addition, our business could be adversely affected by the effects of health epidemics, including the recent COVID-19 outbreak.
+Most hospitals, community mental health facilities, and other healthcare facilities have implemented policies that limit access of our sales representatives and medical affairs personnel to such facilities.
+Due to these closures and our work from home decisions, our field force is currently functioning utilizing digital and telephonic engagement tools and tactics, which may be less effective than our ordinary course sales and marketing programs.
+If we fail to maintain successful marketing, sales and reimbursement capabilities, our product revenues may suffer.

-\If physicians and patients do not continue to accept INGREZZA or do not accept any of our other products, or our sales and marketing efforts are not effective, we may not generate sufficient revenue.
+If physicians and patients do not continue to accept INGREZZA or do not accept any of our other products, or our sales and marketing efforts are not effective, we may not generate sufficient revenue.

-The commercial success of INGREZZA or any of our other products, if approved for marketing, will depend upon the acceptance of those products as safe and effective by the medical community and patients.
+The commercial success of INGREZZA, ONGENTYS or any of our other products, if approved for marketing, will depend upon the acceptance of those products as safe and effective by the medical community and patients.

-The market acceptance of INGREZZA or any of our other products could be affected by a number of factors, including:
+The market acceptance of INGREZZA, ONGENTYS or any of our other products could be affected by a number of factors, including: